bdd100k/bdd100k/doc/source/evaluate.rst

 ::

     {
-        "video_name": str, name of the current sequence, "name": str, name of the current frame, "index": int, index of the current frame within the sequence, "labels": List[dict], List of predictions for the current frame }
+        "videoName": str, name of the current sequence, "name": str, name of the current frame, "framIndex": int, index of the current frame within the sequence, "labels": List[dict], List of predictions for the current frame }